-Concentra Bank
+Disposal of Concentra Bank

 On November 1, 2022, SaskCentral disposed of its entire investment in Concentra Bank, including Concentra Trust to Equitable Bank.
 Concentra Bank owns 100% of the common shares of Concentra Trust.
 No investment was retained in Concentra Bank.
-The disposal is consistent with SaskCentral's long-term business plan.
 The initial purchase consideration, net of transaction costs, of \$409,806 was received in cash on November 1, 2022.
 The purchase price was revised during 2023.
 The calculated purchase price consideration, net of transaction costs was \$408,086.
-The gain on disposal is included in the profit for the year from discontinued operations.